 Interestingly, although Austria is not an active member of the UN Commission on the Status of Women (CSW), it participates as an observer.
 Furthermore, the country provides financial aid to the UN Trust Fund to End Violence Against Women.

 Austria also has a documented commitment to combatting female genital mutilation through the Austrian Development Cooperation (ADC).
 The ADC also provides support to South Eastern European projects to combat female trafficking.
 The nation also supports the Gender-Unit of the African Union that fights against it.

-In terms of reproductive rights for women in Austria, abortion is legal and available in hospitals during the first three months of pregnancy.
+In terms of reproductive rights for women in Austria, abortion is legal and available in Austrian hospitals during the first three months of pregnancy.
 However, unlike many EU countries, public insurance doesn’t cover the procedure without medical necessity; costs can run between €500 and €600.
-You can read more about this in our Guide to women’s healthcare in Austria.
+You can read more about this in our guide to women’s healthcare in Austria.

 LGBTQ+ rights in Austria